Go out and enjoy some sunshine!

 “Vitamin D is synthesized in the skin through a photosynthetic reaction triggered by exposure to UVB radiation.

-At least 1,000 different genes, governing virtually every tissue in the body, are regulated by the active form of the vitamin D.
+At least 1,000 different genes, governing virtually every tissue in the body, are regulated by the active form of vitamin D.

 Vitamin D accumulates in cells of the intestines, where it enhances calcium and phosphorus absorption, controlling the flow of calcium into and out of bones.
 Thus, adequate vitamin D production through sun exposure is vital for healthy bones.